tedsteen/nes-bundler/README.md

 ## Bundling

-To create a bundle you first need to [configure it](config/README.md) with your ROM and a build configuration.
+To create a bundle you first need to configure it with your ROM and a bundle configuration.
-And then let GitHub actions build the bundles for you.
+Then let GitHub actions build the bundles for you.
+To do this you need to:
 1. Fork this repository
 2. [configure](config/README.md) your bundle
 3. Trigger a build by running `./release.sh <your-version>`
-4. Pick up the bundles in [releases](releases/)
+4. Pick up the bundles under your releases

 ## Demo bundle